Inworld AI builds the voice infrastructure behind production language learning apps, including

 Cons:

-- Ranked #13 on Artificial Analysis (ELO 1,048), 115 points below Inworld TTS.
+- Below the top-tier realtime category on the Artificial Analysis Realtime TTS Arena.
 Quality gap may affect learner pronunciation development

 - Latency inconsistency reported with newer voice models